Surely, that would only work once, wouldn't it?

 The Battle of Trafalgar was a celebrated victory for the English forces but the death of Nelson on the deck of HMS Victory was a massive loss for the country and to the men who fought under him.
 It was noted that many of his men did

 "nothing but blast their eyes and cry ever since he was killed.
 Chaps that fought like the Devil, sit down and cry like a wench"

-A bullet had entered Horatio Nelson's left shoulder, passed through his spine and lodged two inches below his right shoulder blade, when Nelson was close to death, he famously asked Vice Admiral Hardy to kiss him.
+A bullet had entered Horatio Nelson's left shoulder, passed through his spine and lodged two inches below his right shoulder blade, when Nelson was close to death, he famously asked Vice Admiral Hardy to take care of his mistress Lady Hamilton and to kiss him.
 Hardy kissed him on the cheek and Nelson asked who it was

 "It is Hardy" he said "God bless you Hardy" was Nelson's response.